ACCESS-NRI/access-om3-configs/documentation/docs/pages/Run_MOM6_CICE6_WW3_config.md

 - `WW3_PreProc/ww3_strt.inp` — to change restart/initialization setup

 > **Important:**
-> If you modify `namelists_Global.nml` in `WW3_PreProc`, this affects WW3 physics and **requires recompiling ACCESS-OM3** with matching WW3 compile-time switches.
+> If you modify `WW3_PreProc/namelists_Global.nml`, this affects WW3 physics and **requires recompiling ACCESS-OM3** with matching WW3 compile-time switches.
 This cannot be handled by namelists alone.

 ### To regenerate input files: